YongHwan2161/cppWebServer3/system-documents/graph-based-database.md

 The system provides functionality to detect and analyze circular paths in the vertex graph:

 ### Circle Information
-- Circles are detected by following links through vertexs
+- Circles are detected by following links through vertices
 - A circle exists when a path leads back to a previously visited vertex/channel
-- Circle information includes all vertexs and channels in the circle
+- Circle information includes all vertices and channels in the circle

 ### Implementation
 1. Path Tracking
-   - Maintains visited vertexs list
+   - Maintains visited vertices list
    - Records vertex and channel information
    - Detects repeated visits

 2. Circle Analysis
-   - Counts vertexs in circle
+   - Counts vertices in circle
    - Records path information
    - Provides detailed circle data